Where Will You Go From the Top?

 - Submit an essay on a topic of your choice.

 At UF, we are committed to providing a quality education at a low cost.
-That’s why nearly 80% of our students receive financial assistance through the university.
+That’s why nearly 85% of our students receive financial assistance through the university.
 Financial aid comes in four types: grants, scholarships, loans and part-time employment.
-Because financial aid is first come, first-served, you should apply early for financial aid.
-The Free Application for Federal Student Aid (FAFSA) opens on October 1.
-UF’s on-time deadline to receive data from the federal FAFSA processor is December 15, so students should plan to submit their FAFSA before this deadline.
+To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA opens on October 1 of each year.
+To receive the best financial aid offer, complete the FAFSA as early as possible.
+In order for UF to consider you for a financial aid package, you must be a degree-seeking, admitted student.
 UF also participates in the Florida Bright Futures Scholarship Program and the Florida Prepaid College Plan.
 Additional information that you may find helpful:

 • Net Price Calculator